Sue Trevelyan, Couples Counsellor, MBACP (accredited)

 During your session

-Central all ways of progressing is to talk with you about what has prompted you to seek help, if a couple to give time and thought to each to express your concerns.
+Central all ways of progressing is to talk with you about what has prompted you to seek help, if a couple to give time and thought to each person to express your concerns.
 Conflicts and lack of communication may be an initial focus, there may be others too.
 Towards the end of a session we talk about strategies that may be useful for the week ahead.

 All concerns are relevant, however small.